 DIGITAL DOCUMENTS - ADA GUIDE

 Creating Accessibility materials looks to support our community by making sure that everyone has the same opportunity to access information resources that we provide on the web.
-As outlined in the Web Stewardship Agreement, all content creators must follow (Americans with Disabilities Act (ADA) training resources in order to comply with accessibility.
+As outlined in the Web Stewardship Agreement, all content creators must follow (Americans with Disabilities Act (ADA) training resources to comply with accessibility.

 BASIC MAINTENANCE RECOMMENDATIONS